 Palm wine is believed to be socially, nutritionally, traditionally and medically useful to human beings and as such has resulted in its high demand.

 1. Traditional Uses of Palm Wine

 The use of palm wine in traditional ceremonies is popular in many cultures for examples; during libations whereby palm wine is poured out as an offering to a deity or god.
 Some traditionalists spill palm wine on the ground as a mark of respect to their dead ancestors.
-Palm wine plays a significant role in many African occasions and traditional events for example, it is served as special drink to guests during celebrations, birth celebrations, parties and weddings etc.
+Palm wine plays a significant role in many African occasions and traditional events, for example, it is served as a special drink to guests during celebrations, birth celebrations, parties and weddings etc.

 During traditional wedding ceremonies in Igboland, palm wine is customarily given to the bride by the head of the family.
 The bride confirms her husband by serving him the palm wine after searching for him from among the crowd of attendees.

 Studies reveal that an average consumption of palm wine is vital for minimizing death rate caused as a result of cardiovascular diseases such as heart failure.
 Notwithstanding, excessive intake of palm wine containing high alcoholic contents has side effects to human health thus should be taken reasonably.

 Palm wine can be used for culinary purposes, for example, it can be used as a yeast substitute for leavening food products.
 The sugar in palm sap can be used for making coconut honey and jaggery.
 Fermented palm sap can be used for distilling alcohol and gins.
 Edible larvae of weevils and beetles can be collected from infected palms, which is prepared and served as food.

 Palm wine can be combined with rice dough, which is allowed to stay overnight in other to ferment.
 This method causes the dough to expand and rise overnight thereby softening the bread.